jagreve/DS785-Capstone/README.md

 # DS785-Capstone
+Title: Weather Predictors of Real-Time Electricity Pricing
+Author: Jeff Greve
+Date: Dec 10,2021

-Final code for DS785 Capstone to Project on
+Final code for the DS785 Capstone Project  written in R
 - Analysis of real time price data from ComEd
 - compared to historic weather data for five cities